-WARNING: This is a different kind of article than my usual ones but if it helps even a single person to heal themselves and live the beautiful and brilliant life they deserve despite struggling with the darkness then it was worth it.
+WARNING: This is a highly personal article but if it helps even a single person to heal themselves and live the beautiful and brilliant life they deserve despite struggling with the darkness then it was worth it.

 I’ve lived with bouts of deep depression my whole life.

 I’m not afraid or ashamed to say it.
 It’s just the way that it is and what makes me, me.

 It’s a part of who I am.

 I don’t think of it as mental illness or a disorder or a disease.
 It’s just part of the way I’m wired.
 This may seem strange, but frankly I don’t think about it all that much anymore and I rarely talk about it.
 As I’ve gotten older my time in the dark has gotten less and less frequent and intense.
 That’s because I’ve found some very effective ways to deal with it.